yannickbrouwer/ns_train_location/README.md

 # ns_train_location
-Use Processing to request the GPS location of Dutch trains and save the results to a local file.
+Use Processing to request the GPS location of Dutch trains via API and saving the results to a local file.